lohanlemire/triton-core/EnsembleContext::Proceed research/optimization_recommendations.md

 The optimization recommendations provide a clear path to achieve 10x-1000x performance improvement for large ensembles:

-1. **Priority 1**: Eliminate O(N) iteration and optimize nested loops (100x-1000x improvement)
+1. **Priority 1**: Optimize triple nested loops and eliminate O(N) iteration (10x-1000x improvement)
 2. **Priority 2**: Implement fine-grained locking and object pools (10x-50x improvement)
 3. **Priority 3**: Optimize hash maps and memory allocation (2x-10x improvement)

-The most impactful optimization is eliminating the O(N) tensor data iteration, which alone could provide 100x-1000x performance improvement for large ensembles.
+The most impactful optimization is eliminating the triple nested loop complexity in GetNextSteps, which alone could provide 10x-100x performance improvement for large ensembles.
 Combined with the other optimizations, the total improvement could be 10x-100x for large ensembles.

+### ⚠️ ABI Stability Compliance

+**All optimizations have been designed to maintain ABI stability** by:
+- Only modifying private implementation details
+- Adding new private members and methods
+- Using PIMPL pattern where necessary
+- Avoiding changes to public interfaces
+- Maintaining backward compatibility

-Implementation should follow a phased approach, starting with the critical optimizations and gradually adding the other improvements while maintaining system stability.
+Implementation should follow a phased approach, starting with the critical optimizations and gradually adding the other improvements while maintaining system stability and ABI compatibility.